 6. “I Would Like to Know More About How You Did That?”

-There will come the point when your children will understand something better than you, whether it’s social media, computers, art, mathematics, or playing a musical instrument.
+There will come a point when your children will understand something better than you, whether it’s social media, computers, art, mathematics, or playing a musical instrument.

 Pretending you will always know more than your child and cutting them off, casting judgment, or making assumptions will eventually force them to stop communicating.